punktDe/neos-mjml/Readme.md

-# Neos Eel helper for compiling MJML markup
+# Neos Package for compiling MJML markup

 [MJML](https://mjml.io/) is a markup language to build responsive email templates by providing a semantic syntax and a rich standard component library.